avraal/BizarreTale/README.md

 ```

 This code created a new entity - player with name "Hero". **Create** - is a static method of class EntityManager, which created new object of class IEntity, added to vector and returned him.
-Every entity has a unique identifier.
-Id has generated on constructor call:
+Every entity has a unique identifier. id has generated on constructor call:
 ```cpp
 IEntity *ie = new IEntity(getNextId(), name);
 ```